 Learning More About the Differences Between a Traditional and Private Autopsy

-If you’ve been told that your local medical examiner or coroner isn’t going to provide an autopsy on your loved one, but you want the answers that one provides, Dr. Chundru is available to perform a private autopsy anywhere in the United States.
+If you’ve been told that your local medical examiner or coroner isn’t going to perform an autopsy on your loved one, but you want the answers that one provides, Dr. Chundru is available to conduct a private autopsy anywhere in the United States.
 Typically performed in your chosen funeral home, this procedure takes about one and a half to two hours to complete, and won’t interfere with your ability to have an open casket or viewing for your family member’s funeral services.